pgaria/realAutomation/content/post/testRailWithJavaIntegration.md

 if (testMethod.isAnnotationPresent(UseAsTestRailId.class))
 {
 UseAsTestRailId useAsTestName = testMethod.getAnnotation(UseAsTestRailId.class);
-// Get the TestCase ID for Test Rail
+// Get the TestCase ID for TestRail
 TestID = Integer.toString(useAsTestName.testRailId());
 System.out.println("Test Rail ID = " + TestID);
 }
-// Now You can call the Test Rail Post API call to update the Result in Test Rail Based on the Test Run Id and TestCase ID.
+// Now you can call the TestRail post API call to update the result in TestRail database based on the TestRun Id and TestCase Id.

 JSONObject r = (JSONObject) client.sendPost("add_result_for_case/TestCaseID/TestRunID", data);
 }
 ```
 #### Final Result and Reporting
-Now Integrating TestRail UseCases Id with Automated Test, We will have the test Run result history for the particular UseCases.
+Now integrating TestRail UseCases Id with automated test, We will have the test run result history for the particular UseCases.

 ![Image Title](https://pgaria.github.io/realAutomation/img/testRail/TestRailUseCaseReport.png)

-You can change and improve the code and Logic based on your requirements and send me feedback about your experience with the integration.
+You can change and improve the code and logic based on your requirements and send me feedback about your experience with the integration.

 Thanks for reading!